eclipse-keyple/keyple-website/content/learn/developer-guide/reader-plugin-add-on.md

 A Keyple reader plugin consists of three objects, a **plugin factory**, a **plugin** and a **reader**, which meet the following two interface specifications:
 * **Common API**: public contract containing only generic types common to all plugins.
 * **Plugin API**: private contract based on two types of interfaces:
-  * **API** (Application Programming Interface): interface implemented by Keyple Service directly usable by the plugin code.
+  * **API** (Application Programming Interface): interface implemented by Keyple Service and directly usable by the plugin code.
   * **SPI** (Service Provider Interface): interface to be implemented by the plugin and directly used by Keyple Service.

 The component diagram below illustrates the internal API/SPI links between the plugin and Keyple Service, as well as the public APIs exposed to the client application: